How to Help a Demerol Addict

 Often, inpatient treatment includes the use of group therapy and support groups as well as skills training and relapse prevention.

-For those with less severe addictions to Demerol or those looking to continue their care after completing a course of inpatient treatment, outpatient treatment may be a good option.
+For those with less severe addictions to Demerol or those looking to continue their care after completing a course of inpatient treatment, treatment outside of a residential facility may be a good option.

 In these programs, people are able to continue living in their communities while attending therapy for several hours per week.
 Outpatient programs may incorporate support groups, as well.